 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they relate to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
+This is only a guide, so be sure to read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency